Evolve or die.

 Empathy is the new black of our time, partially because AI is coming and the only reliable way to differentiate an android from a human being is empathy (at least that is what I saw in the Blade Runner).

 Medical futurists claim that empathy will be even more important than coding in future.
 Because AI will be able to perform certain cognitive operations brilliantly, but it will always lack social skills and real emotions.
 The point is, VR can be the most advanced tool to learn empathy because it promises full immersion.
-Chris Mark uses VR as an empathy machine to evoke emotional response in the participants of the World Economic Forum.
+Chris Mark uses VR as an empathy machine to evoke an emotional response in the participants of the World Economic Forum.
 It turned out to be more persuasive than traditional media, such as movies or music.

 All media agree on the fact that video content will be the most effective to reach the target audience in 2018.
 But watching video on a screen is like looking through the window: you can hardly reach the level of ultimate immersion.
 VR video destroys frames and limits transferring the person inside the environment he/she explores.